MimoHasPurpose/going-into-golang/README.md

     Helooo, I made this repo to show my learning of go language.
     - I will majorly focus on documenting all my proeject in this repo itself.
     - I will try to make android and desktop apps, and definitely backend for web dev.
+    - I will contribute on open-source projects.
+    - I will make this a open-source project.
 <br>
 <br>